philipd/r-n-r/draft.md

 Perhaps the most obvious disadvantage to linked lists is that we can only step through them in one direction, because each element contains a reference only to the next element, not the previous one.
 We can actually solve this problem by creating a *doubly-linked list*, which, as its name implies, is a list where each element contains a reference to both the following *and* preceding elements.
 This does, however, significantly increase the memory footprint of the data, as we have to store twice as many references.

 Unfortunately, linked lists have another set of disadvantages that can't be solved by implementing a doubly-linked list; they still require us to step through the list item-by-item to answer simple questions like, "how long is the list?" or "which value is stored at the 100th position?"
-As our list grows larger and larger, these questions become more and more time consuming to calculate: they are O(n).
-Arrays, by contrast, can answer these questions in a fixed *O(1)* time no matter the size of the array.
+As our list grows larger and larger, these questions become more and more time-consuming to calculate.
+Arrays, by contrast, can answer these questions in a fixed time no matter the size of the array.
 If your array is stored in memory locations 3021 through 5042, for example, you can calculate the length by subtracting: 5042 - 3021.
-And you can get the value at any position by similarily trivial arithmetic: the item at position 150 would be at 3021 + 150.
+And you can get the value at any position by similarly trivial arithmetic: the item at position 150 would be at 3021 + 150.

 ## Arrays and Linked Lists in JavaScript